wishpond-dev/stitch_data/README.md

 ### Prerequisite
 - Create StitchData Account <br/>
-- Connect your account to your favorite data stores ( Redshift, BigQuery, PostgreSQL ) <br/>
+- Connect the account to your favorite data stores ( Redshift, BigQuery, PostgreSQL ) <br/>
 - Create an import API integration in the Stitch Console and generate your API token.

 ### include the gem